 Many treatments are available for Anxiety Disorders, including Cognitive Behavioral Therapy (CBT), Interpersonal Therapy (IPT), and sometimes medications, depending upon the severity of the symptoms.

-Treating Anxiety generally involves: 1) identifying where an individual experiences anxiety in the body (racing heart, feeling faint, etc.), 2) pinpointing the “cause” of the anxiety (often a fear or worry), and 3) assessing if there is actual evidence to support that fear.
+Treating Anxiety generally involves: 1) identifying where an individual experiences anxiety in the body (racing heart, feeling faint, etc.), 2) pinpointing the “cause” of the anxiety (often a fear or worry), 3) assessing if there is actual evidence to support that fear, and 4) developing coping and relaxation skills.

 For example, is there any evidence that supports such a strong fear of snakes/spiders/public speaking?
 Often, there isn’t any rational evidence to support the fear, and we can use coping skills to feel better.
 If there is evidence to support a fear (e.g., surviving the tornado in Windsor), we work together to see how this current anxiety-producing situation is not exactly similar, and identify strengths that have helped to facilitate success in the past.